CONTENT

 keep-track-of-message-length-with-text-request-character-counter

-2. Communicate with customers in a casual, human voice.
+3. Use a casual, human voice.

 • Sentences don’t have to be complete